Maastricht, Netherlands

 Course aim

-- Understanding the operations of the Treasury and fiscal operations;
+• Understanding the operations of the Treasury and fiscal operations.

-- Grasp of credit creation and clearing process in the banking system;
+• Grasp of credit creation and clearing process in the banking system.

-- Gain insights on the economic history of the eurozone, its crisis and possible remedies.
+• Insights on the economic history of the eurozone, its crisis and possible remedies.

 Fee info